 It’s common to only relate tea smell with the brew, the aromatic, fruity, “high mountain freshness”.

-But there is also a way to distinguish high quality loose leaves before you start boiling the kettle.
+But there is also a way to distinguish the best Taiwan loose leaves before you start boiling the kettle.

 The trick is to hold a fistful of loose leaf teas, and take three deep breathes to inhale the smell of tea leaves in all its refreshing glory.